MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 ## Why is resource estimation important in the development of quantum computing?

 Quantum operations at
-the physical level are noisy, and so the long computations required for practical quantum advantage necessarily require error correction to achieve fault tolerance.
-Quantum error correction is both time and space intensive, requiring both increased execution time for an algorithm-level, or so-called logical, operation and an additional number of physical qubits to store and compute information at the logical level
+the physical level are noisy, and so the long computations required for practical quantum advantage necessarily require error correction to achieve fault tolerance.
+Quantum error correction is both time and space intensive, requiring both increased execution time for an algorithm-level, or so-called logical, operation and an additional number of physical qubits to store and compute information at the logical level